 At Integrative Systems, our enthusiastic .Net programmers continually try to better their aptitudes and strategies and keep their inventive and imaginative resources alive, exploiting their capacities to the fullest to produce each project with success.

 Here we outline our 7-step approach to successfully execute .Net projects

 As the client approaches us with a sketchy wish list of their .Net project requirements, we facilitate a detailed discussion regarding their business processes, their vision, and the end goals of their desired software application.
 We try to understand what type of data, the volume of data this .Net software application will process and the type of devices their end users will be running their applications on.
 Ensuring diligence at this stage ensures that we do not miss out on any functionality or feature desired by our client from the outset, rather than changing them after the application is built and deployed.

 2. Freeze the Scope & Delivery Timelines:

 Once the requirements are defined for our .Net projects, we consult our internal project management team to create a scope of work document.
-In this document, we clearly state the exclusions, functionalities included, types of reports etc., that would be communicated to the client.
-The scope of work document is accompanied by a clear-cut phase wise project delivery timeline document.
-We use professional project management softwares to manage allocation of resources vs timelines for all our .Net projects.
+In this document, we clearly state the exclusions, functionalities included, types of reports, etc., that would be communicated to the client.
+The scope of work document is accompanied by a clear-cut phase-wise project delivery timeline document.
+We use professional project management software to manage the allocation of resources vs timelines for all our .Net projects.